thdotnet/azure-docs.pt-br/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

 * Tratamento de erros.
 * Personalização do cliente.

 Este guia destaca o SDK do Android no lado do cliente.
-Para saber mais sobre os SDKs no servidor para Aplicativos Móveis, confira [Trabalhar com o SDK de back-end do .NET][10] ou [Como usar o SDK de back-end Node.js][11].
+Para saber mais sobre os SDKs do lado do servidor para aplicativos móveis, consulte [trabalhar com o back-end do SDK do .NET][10] or [How to use the Node.js backend SDK][11].

 ## <a name="reference-documentation"></a>Documentação de referência

-Você pode encontrar a referência à [API do Javadocs][12] para a biblioteca de cliente Android no GitHub.
+Você pode encontrar o [referência de API do Javadocs][12] para a biblioteca de cliente Android no GitHub.

 ## <a name="supported-platforms"></a>Plataformas com suporte